sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 year: "2022"
 authors: Andrew Bovell
-subtitle: A beautiful and expansive play spanning four generations and two continents with 80 years of torrential rain
+subtitle: A beautiful and expansive play spanning four generations and two continents, all throughout 80 years of torrential rain
 showtimes:
   - time: 2022-02-22 19:30
   - time: 2022-02-23 19:30